CrossRef/event-data-user-guide/event-data-manual.md

 <img src="images/introduction-evidence-flow.svg" alt="Event Data Evidence Flow" class="img-responsive">

-Crossref Event Data was developed alongside the NISO recommendations for Altmetrics Data Quality Code of Conduct, and we participated in the Data Quality working group.
-CED aims to be an examplar altmetrics data provider, setting the standard in openness and transparency.
+Crossref Event Data was developed alongside the NISO recommendations for altmetrics Data Quality Code of Conduct, and we participated in the Data Quality working group.
+CED aims to be an exemplar altmetrics data provider, setting the standard in openness and transparency.
 You can read the [CED Code of Conduct Self-Reporting table](#appendix-niso-coc) in the appendix.

 ## Accessing the Data